 The Risk Rankings table(s) and maps have been developed using the data from CORE and Healthy Youth Survey (HYS).
 School district-level and more detailed HYS data are password protected and require a data sharing agreement with the Department of Health.
 State and county reports are available to the public at AskHYS.net.

 ATTENTION!
-HYS 2021 is different from past surveys in several ways, so caution should be used when comparing HYS 2021 results to prior survey years/trends:
+HYS 2023 and 2021 were different from past surveys in several ways, so caution should be used when examining the long-term trends before and after the 2021 HYS: